 There are no easy answers to some of these questions.
 I think I would have responded to God in exactly the same way that Peter did.
 I would have presented some very good arguments why I should keep to the standards that I adopted for myself, or that my community has adopted.
 I could have even argued that there were ethical or even moral implications to the matter.
 Perhaps it is not so important that we have easy answers, but that we, like the early church here in Acts, grapple mightily with the questions.
 Because if we never struggle to ask the questions, we shall certainly not have answers.

 There are a variety of ways that these questions can play out in specific church traditions, or in local communities.
-But the issue of "people" versus "tradition" or of "insiders" versus "outsiders" is one that exists on some level in any religious community.
+But the issue of "people" versus "tradition" or of "insiders" versus "outsiders" is one that exists on some level in any and every religious community.

 The second dimension to this text provides some balance to the dilemma, although it still does not provide us with easy answer to the question of the nature of the church and its mission.
 But it is an important dimension.
 It is simply the question of what God is doing in the world.
 This text is permeated with the action of God.
 It is God who gives Peter the vision of a new way.
 It is God who works with Cornelius and his family.
 And it is the gift of the Holy Spirit to the various groups of people that tie the whole scenario together.